 - Sugar cane

 Large scale production requires several steps to go from sugar cane in the field or petroleum products to pure form or synthetic form.
 The basic steps in this production process are:

 - Cellulolysis of cellulose and starch into sugar

 - Microbial sugar fermentation

-During the fermentation process, yeast is used to ferment sugars producing ethanol.
+During the fermentation process, yeast is used to ferment sugars to produce it.
 Currently, this fermentation only works with sugars.
 Starch and cellulose – principally composed of sugars – can be converted to sugar for fermentation, but cannot be directly fermented.

 Recently, however, a large amount of research has been directed to the area of cellulosic ethanol.
 A process whereby the cellulose found in plant matter is broken down into sugar and subsequently converted to ethanol.